sciclone1984/sciclone1984.github.io/_pages/resume.md

 toc_sticky: true
 ---

-If you would like to download a PDF version of my resume, you can find one [here](https://drive.google.com/file/d/10Uo3EiTdn0x29ok4oOFSoD0-Ct_mf91b/view?usp=sharing).
+If you would like to download a PDF version of my resume, you can find one [here](https://xeniasitterer.com/assets/resume.pdf).

 ## Work Experience

-### University of New Haven - West Haven, CT (August 2022 - Present)
+### University of New Haven - West Haven, CT (August 2022 - May 2024)

 Worked in the makerspace, helping students with their projects and assisting with general operation of the makerspace.